Improve your credit score

 While a poor history counts against you, so does having little credit history as it makes predictions less certain.

 Imagine you are lending someone money.
 On the surface, they may appear trustworthy.
-But if you don't have much info about them, then you'd want to know more, just to be sure.
+But if you don't have much info about them, you'd want to know more, just to be sure.

 That's why one of the key challenges for some is to build a credit history – though it's not easy if no one will give you credit.

 If you're one of the UK's five million credit 'invisibles' in that situation, you can find help on how to build your credit history.
 It's aimed at students and the young, but the theory applies to everyone.
+If you're currently a student and want to understand more about student loans and your credit file, see Student credit scoring

-It's as much about 'will you make the lender money' as it is about risk
+2. It's as much about 'will you make the lender money' as it is about risk

-Many people write to us incensed after rejection – "I've a perfect credit score, I've never missed a payment, why on earth did they reject me?"
+Many people write to us incensed after rejection – "I've a perfect credit score, I've never missed a payment, why on earth did they reject me?".
 This is based on a misunderstanding – lenders are credit scoring to see if you match up to their wish list of what makes a profitable customer.

 Of course, someone who is a bad risk is likely to be scored out as unprofitable by most companies.
 But the risk of not repaying isn't the be-all and end-all.